jbrea/NestedStructInitialiser.jl/README.md

  court: Any (indeterminable dimensionality)
 ```

-Let us now fix some of the free parameters.
-Note that we define the units in which
+Let us now fix some of the free parameters (in a not so meaningful, but hopefully
-the mass of the ball is measured and the dimensionality of `some_parameters` in
+educative way).
+Note that we define the units in which the mass of the ball is measured
-the respective type parameters.
+and the dimensionality of `some_parameters` in the respective type parameters.
 ```
 julia> p = parameters(Simulator, air = SimpleDrag, ball = PointMass{typeof(1.0u"kg")}, ρ = () -> rand(), court = ClayCourt{3})
 Simulator Parameters